SkyBlueRW/SkyBlueRW.github.io/_posts/2023-03-22-pyramid-optimization.md

 \end{aligned}
 $$

 Theoretically, MSRP is the only portfolio that makes sense to all investors.
 Investors should scale their leverages on the portfolio to achieve a desried risk profile for the most efficient risk-taking.
-However, this requires good estimation of both expected returns and the covariance matrix.
+That is getting the most expected return for every bit of risk taken.
+However, this requires good estimation of both expected returns and the covariance matrix, which we do not always have.

-Without additional constraints, MSRP will consider our inputs as truth with no uncertainty and attempt to arbitrage with small differences in estimation, often unrealistically.
-For instance, if we estimate two securities with expected return of 10.5% and 10.7%, respectively, it is not ideal to place a heavy bet based on such a small difference due to high standard error embedded in return estimation.
+Without additional constraints, MSRP will consider our inputs as truth without any uncertainty and attempt to arbitrage with small differences in estimation, often unrealistically.
+For instance, if we estimate two securities with expected return of 10.5% and 10.7%, respectively, we do not want to place a heavy bet based on such a small difference due to high standard error embedded in return estimation.
 However, MSRP may view this as a serious arbitrage opportunity, especially if the two securities have a high correlation.
 Such kind of unreasonable bets can result in a highly concentrated and unrealistic portfolio, which performs badly out of sample.

+### Risk centric Portfolio Construction <a name="risk"></a>

 MV